University of Nebraska Omaha: Dodge Campus

 Dodge Campus is the largest and primary campus for the University of Nebraska Omaha.
 Colleges located on the Scott Campus include the College of Arts and Sciences, College of Communication, Fine Arts, and Media, College of Education, College of Public Affairs and Community Service, Graduate Studies, International Studies, and the Service-Learning Academy.Additionally, Dodge Campus is also the home to the Dr. C.C. and Mabel L. Criss Library, the Strauss Performing Arts Center, the UNO Art Gallery, and the Black Box Theater.

 The University Village and Maverick Village student housing complexes, each composed of multiple buildings, are spread across the western edge of Dodge Campus, and additional housing is present on Scott Campus.
 The H&K (Health and Kinesiology) building houses the Athletic Training Department as well as student fitness areas.
-Attached is the Sapp Field House and Al F. Caniglia Field where athletics practice.
-The Pep Bowl is located near Caniglia Field.
+Attached are the Sapp Field House and Al F. Caniglia Field, where athletics practice.
+The Pep Bowl is near Caniglia Field.

 Scott Campus

 Scott Campus (formerly Pacific Campus) houses the primary facilities for the College of Business Administration and the College of Information Science and Technology, which includes the Peter Kiewit Institute, the Charles W. Durham School of Architectural Engineering, and the Firefly supercomputer.
 The College of Information Science and Technology houses the only National Security Agency (NSA) designated Center for Academic Excellence in Cyber Operations (CAE-CO) in the State of Nebraska.
 Furthermore, College of Information Science and Technology has been designated as the NSA Center for Academic Excellence in Cyber Defense (CAE-CD) since 2002 and renewed twice since then.
 The Scott Technology Center incubator, which aims to assist start-up enterprises, is also located on the Scott Campus.
 The Scott Data Center and Scott Conference Center are other features of Scott Campus.
-The campus was renamed in the Fall of 2016 to honor Walter Scott Jr.
+The campus was renamed in the fall of 2016 to honor Walter Scott Jr.